Driving AI Success for Enterprise

 Conduct a thorough data exploration — not only on the data itself, but also audit the process that generates it.
 Outline all the caveats about the process with respect to the inferences you’re hoping to make once the model is in production.
-This will help guide your measurement strategy and most importantly, help you identify the minimum amount of value you can get.
+Some examples:

-In other words, is even the “dumbest” version of your model, still providing some amount of incremental value?
+In other words, is even the “dumbest” version of our would-be model, still providing some amount of incremental value?

 Data enrichment as a strategic consideration when making business decisions is often not something large enterprises are actively doing (yet).
 In fact, many organizations struggle to find value in the data they do have.

 What are the other processes adjacent to or related to the one which you are sourcing your data?
 Can you access / buy / acquire those sources / products / businesses?